svenssonjoel/svenssonjoel.github.com/pages-2021/src/cortex-m-assembler-4-clocks/index.md

         ldr r0, =GPIOA_MODER
 ```

-The memory footpring and the cost of executing the two programs above
+The memory footprint and the cost of executing the two programs above
 are exactly the same.
 The benefit, however, is that the code is slightly
 more readable and somewhat self-documenting.

-So to start out the following `.equ` declarations can be used to set up nice
+So to start out, the following `.equ` declarations can be used to set up nice
 names for all the registers we will access.

 ```